Discover Halifax: The City By the Sea

 Like most cities on the water, Halifax has a large concentration of attractions on or near her waterfront area.
 Some of the attractions we will reference are actually very close to the waterfront.
 If you focus your time on the waterfront area, you are sure to have a very busy couple of days.

 Take a walk along the 4km long waterfront boardwalk for a great experience all on its own.
 You will enjoy the view of the harbour, Dartmouth on the other side, George’s Island (and lighthouse), and the many sculptures along the way.
 You can do some great shopping for souvenirs and gifts at the many shops along the boardwalk.
-There are several outdoor vendors, stores, and many great eateries to enjoy some delicious food.
-Murphy’s Company Store is a great place for you to pick up your Nova Scotia souvenirs, and don’t forget to pick up some rum cake at Rum Runners.
+There are several outdoor vendors, stores, and many great eateries to enjoy delicious food.
+Murphy’s Company Store is an excellent place for you to pick up your Nova Scotia souvenirs, and don’t forget to pick up some rum cake at Rum Runners.
 You won’t miss it – the aroma will draw you in.

 Pro-tip: there are many different cruise options with various schedules.
 Research the schedules for whale watching, etc. to ensure you can fit them into your 48-hour itinerary.